Little Massingham: The station at Little Massingham

 A driving force behind the building of the Lynn & Fakenham railway line was the Revd.
 Joseph Lloyd Brereton of Little Massingham.
 Supporters of the project used to meet at his rectory in the 1870s.
-As a result of their endeavours the line was built from Lynn to Massingham and the station and line was opened on 16 August 1879.
+As a result of their endeavours the line was built from Lynn to Massingham and the Massingham railway station and line was opened on 16 August 1879.
 Later the line was extended and continued onto Fakenham opening on 16 August 1880.

 This is a view of the station some thirty years after the trains first ran and a prominent feature is the criss-cross fencing which was found all over the Midland & Great Northern Joint Railway.

 This was abbreviated to (M&GN), interpreted by many as meaning the Muddle & Get Nowhere Railway.
 Massingham was also the only station between South Lynn and Fakenham to have a footbridge.
 When the line was closed in the 1960s the main ticket office and waiting rooms and the stationmaster's house were converted into two houses.